josedelrey/seg2gis-buildings/README.md

 Recommended Python version: Python 3.10 or 3.11.

 This project can run on CPU, but training segmentation models is much more practical with a CUDA-capable GPU.
-If you are using a GPU, install the PyTorch build that matches your CUDA version first.
-The remaining dependencies are listed in `requirements.txt`.
+The dependency ranges in `requirements.txt` are bounded so the code runs against compatible library APIs without requiring an export of a local machine-specific environment.

 Create and activate a virtual environment: